 Spot the Greaterlegs

 I couldn't give up.
 The next day I headed down early.
 Hackney to Titchfield in two hours.
 I had to work a little harder this time by driving through the village and parking up at the north end of the reserve.
 The Titchfield Canal path led to two large pools where a group of around hundred Black-Tailed Godwit were present.
 In amongst them was a very twitchy GREATER YELLOWLEGS that gave great scope views, but did nothing for getting any shots of it.
-While the Godwit fed without any fuss, the Greaterlegs looked particularly edge, stomping around like a belligerent child, disappearing into the reeds, before appearing again.
+While the Godwit fed without any fuss, the Greaterlegs looked particularly edgy, stomping around like a belligerent child, disappearing into the reeds, before appearing again.
 Very mobile as later that afternoon, it had flown back toward the fare-paying part of the reserve.